eclipse-openj9/openj9-docs/docs/vgclog.md

   </tr>
   </table>

-**Example: Gencon’s global GC cycle**
+**Example - Gencon’s global GC cycle**

 The following example shows how a global GC cycle is recorded in a Gencon policy verbose GC log.
-The global GC cycle is run after many partial GC cycles have completed, so the log content in this example begins part way down the full log.
-For details of the GC Initialisation section and partial cycle log contents, see [Log example: Gencon’s default partial GC cycle](./vgclogs.md/#log-example-gencons-default-partial-gc-cycle).
+The global GC cycle is run after the completion of many partial GC cycles, so the log content in this example begins part way down the full log.
+For more information about the GC Initialization section and partial cycle log contents, see [Log example: Gencon’s default partial GC cycle](./vgclogs.md/#log-example-gencons-default-partial-gc-cycle).

-In contrast to the previous log example of a default partial GC cycle, where the whole of the GC cycle is recorded in a single block in the log, [the global GC cycle is split into increments](./verbosegc.md#global-gc-cycle) that interleave with partial GC cycles.
+ [The global GC cycle is split into increments](./verbosegc.md#global-gc-cycle) that interleave with partial GC cycles.
 The interleaving can be seen in the following example, where a partial GC cycle is logged between the start and end of the global cycle.

-**XML Structure of balanced GC cycle**
+**XML structure of global GC cycle**

 The global GC cycle follows a general structure in the verbose GC log as shown.
-The lines have been indented to help illustrate the flow and some child XML elements are omitted for clarity:
+The lines are indented to help illustrate the flow and some child XML elements are omitted for clarity:
 ```
 <concurrent-kickoff>